heesukj/csci4448_Project/README.md

 Stock Score provides investment information to users.
 Users enter a stock ticker and a date range to generate a stock score which indicates if the user should buy, hold or sell a stock.
 Users can save a score as a favorite or share the score with other users.

+### How to run:

+- Open the stockscore_new directory using your IDE and all you need to do is make sure to import the jar "/stockscore_new/lib/jsoup-1.11.2.jar".
+- Once this is imported into the project, you can run the program by running "StockscoreNewApplication".
+- Once it is running, visit "http://localhost:8080/" and enter a stock ticker into the search bar and hit Submit.

 ### Team Members: